leandrohgp1337/escapa-de-la-bestia/README.md

 2- set all positions for runners and bestia

+3- create a sign in your lobby, touch the sign for finish the tutorial

-3- set npc : /edlbnpc
+4- {if you wants}  set npc: /edlbnpc